 Setting, Subjects and Materials This study was performed in Royal Liverpool University Hospital which is a regional bowel cancer screening centre (Liverpool & Wirral Bowel Cancer Screening Programme).
 The programme offers colonoscopy to patients who have screened as FOBt positive, aged between 60-75 years of age.
 All colonoscopies were performed by one of four accredited bowel cancer screening colonoscopists.
 They were performed on dedicated screening lists, in the presence of a screening nurse practitioner, using ScopeGuide and CO2 insufflation as standard.
 All colonoscopes and systems used were Olympus (KeyMed) with 3 generation of colonoscopes 240 (CF–Q240DL), 260 (CF-Q260DL) and 290 (CF-HQ290L and PCF-H290) series.
 All 290 series colonoscopes were classed as high definition.
 Both PCF-H290 and CF-HQ290 colonoscopes were used in conjunction with a 290 series light-source and processor (Olympus EVIS Lucera Elite).
 The 240 and 260 colonoscopes were used in conjunction with either the 260 Lucera system or the 290 Lucera Elite system depending on the endoscopy room available.
 During the BCSP sessions, colonoscopes were allocated to the endoscopist on the basis of availability and the examination conducted as normal.
 The details of the procedure were recorded on an endoscopy database (Unisoft) and the national bowel cancer screening database (BCSS).

 Study Design: This was a retrospective observational study performed over a 9 month period between Jan 2015 to Sept 2015.
 The patients were identified using the endoscopy database audit tool (Unisoft).
 All data was collected retrospectively from the Unisoft endoscopy reporting system and dedicated bowel cancer screening database (BCSS) using a standardised proforma.
 The data was collected by individuals independent of those involved in the procedure.
 Along with ADR, withdrawal time, patient demographics, individual endoscopists, quality of bowel preparation, use of sedation, use of antispasmodics and the time of the procedure were recorded.
 Polyps were only included as adenomatous after histological classification.
 The number of adenomas, size of the largest lesion and site were also recorded.
 The number of adenomas was subsequently represented as mean adenoma per procedure (MAP).
+Only conscious sedation was used (midazolam and fentanyl), there was no use of propofol or general anaesthetic.

 Study Approval: The Royal Liverpool and Broadgreen University Hospital Trust research and development & audit committee approved this study as an in-service evaluation audit and deemed that ethical approval was not required.